SaxAndViolin: Career

 SaxAndViolin was formed in 2016 by saxophonist Eli Bennett and violinist Rosemary Siemens, as a duo for private events and concerts.
-The unique pairing of instruments featuring a new and exciting sound was an immediate hit with fans and the duo performed around the world, including events for Rolls-Royce, Microsoft, Lamborghini, Dell, as well as a private event at the Vatican.
+The unique pairing of instruments featuring a smooth, unprovocative and easy-listening pop sound was an immediate hit with fans and the duo performed around the world, including events for Rolls-Royce, Microsoft, Lamborghini, Dell, as well as a private event at the Vatican.

 In February, 2018, the duo began recording and releasing cover songs on their YouTube Channel and Facebook page, beginning with their instrumental version of Enya's hit song "Only Time", filmed in one of the most expensive custom built homes in Port Moody, British Columbia.
 Shortly after, they were featured in Vancouver Boulevard Magazine highlighting their love story and unique sound.

 Later in 2018, the duo performed at the 53rd Canadian National Prayer Breakfast in Ottawa, Ontario, for an audience of Canadian leaders that included Prime Minister Justin Trudeau and Conservative Party Leader Andrew Scheer.
 They also performed at the Conservative Party of Canada convention in Vancouver, BC, for outgoing Prime Minister Stephen Harper in 2016, and the Conservative Leadership Convention in Toronto, in 2017.

 In 2019, they continued releasing music videos on YouTube and Facebook with their versions of Lady Gaga’s song “Shallow” from A Star is Born, and Ed Sheeran’s song “Perfect”, and, as of March 2019, have garnered over six million views on these videos.

 On Valentine's Day, 2020, SaxAndViolin released their debut album entitled Can't Help Falling In Love (Instrumental Love Songs), Vol. 1, featuring instrumental love songs that inspired their love story.
 Released on their own record label, SaxAndViolin Records, the album included classic love songs by Elvis "Can't Help Falling In Love", "Love Me Tender", and current songs "A Thousand Years", by Christina Perri, "Perfect" by Ed Sheeran, and Lady Gaga's "Shallow".
 Their cover of Lauren Daigle's song "You Say" won Instrumental Song of the Year at the 2020 Covenant Awards.

 In February, 2020, the duo released a music video for their version of Dolly Parton's iconic song "I Will Always Love You" filmed during a snowstorm in the backyard of one of Point Grey's biggest mansions in Vancouver, BC.

 Bennett and Siemens were both awarded the Queen Elizabeth Diamond Jubilee Medal for their contribution to the arts in Canada.